dizzib/rkeys/readme.md

 ## command configuration yaml

-Getting more fancy than single keys and chords involves defining commands in a [yaml] file (typically `command.yaml`) placed in the app's directory.
+You can get more fancy than single-keys and chords by defining commands in a [yaml] file (typically `command.yaml`) placed in the app's directory.

-Each definition has format
+Each definition has format `id: command` where `id` is a unique identifier and `command` is a string specifying what to do.

-- `id: command`:

 ### single-keys, chords and sequences

+To define a sequence of keystrokes, simply list them in order separated by spaces.

 Examples: